RebinW/Microsoft-SC-300/00-tenant-setup/tenant-identity-baseline.md

 ## Tenant properties

+*Technical contact*
+- Technical contact is assigned to someone responsible for Entra administration and coordination with Microsoft support.
+In a mature environment "depending on the policy" this would normally be a shared mailbox or IAM operations role

 *Global privacy contact*
 - Placeholder used to represent the person or the department responsible for privary
 - This person/ department is also who Microsoft will contact in case of a data breach.